Altaba77/ngx-graphical-view/README.md

 ## Installation

-Not deployed yet, work on progress...

 * **NPM**: `npm install ngx-graphical-view`
 * **Bower**: `bower install ngx-graphial-view`

-Asthe library use bootstrapyou need to add the bootstrap css file to the application:
+The library use bootstrap, so you need to add the bootstrap css file to the application:

  - In the index.html file, add the bootstrap css file.